Skip to main content

 Ohm's Law

-Ohm's Law states that the current (I) flowing through a conductor between two points is directly proportional to the voltage (V) across the two points and inversely proportional to the resistance (R) of the conductor.
-This relationship is expressed as V = IR, which is fundamental for analyzing electrical circuits, including those with resistors in series or parallel.
+Ohm's Law states that the current through a conductor between two points is directly proportional to the voltage across the two points, and inversely proportional to the resistance.
+It is expressed as V = IR, where V is voltage, I is current, and R is resistance.
+This law is fundamental in calculating the current flowing through each bulb when connected in parallel.

 Recommended video: